RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 [GA guy1] greeted me as if I hadn't ruined his life through my FEWD course cancellation, so things started off great.
 He sent me to an empty classroom where I could be interviewed by [GA gal], a Developer-in-Residence.
 She asked me to talk about my About Me page.
 She asked me what challenges I faced, what resources I used for help, what I thought, etc.

-Then she asked me general questions about my background, motivation, living arrangements + commute, etc. I was a bit befuddled by [GA gal].
+Then she asked me general questions about my background, motivation, living arrangements + commute, etc. As I answered these typical questions, I was a bit befuddled by [GA gal].
 It wasn't her line of questioning that made me think something was wrong, it was her communication style.

 She didn't give off that aura of excitement that other interviewers had.
-She also seem taken aback by my conversational interview style as if she had expected me to take a more passive role.
+She also seemed taken aback by my conversational interview style as if she had expected me to take a more passive role.
 I think I talked too much? [insert joke about how I write blog posts that are too wordy]

 I guess what I'm trying to say is that [GA gal] made me think the interview was about me impressing GA rather than GA impressing me.
-As I've stated before, I believe all interviews are about 2-way impressing.
+As I've stated before, I believe all interviews are two-way streets.

 Luckily, [GA guy2] took [GA gal]'s place.
 Apparently she had been sent to interview me in his stead because he got caught up with work.
 This probably explains her demeanor, so I shouldn't be so critical of her.
 She wasn't prepared to conduct an interview.